Woman arrested for sparking California wildfire

 Firefighters race to protect giant sequoias in California fires

-A woman has been arrested for allegedly starting a quick-spreading Californiawildfire.
+A woman has been arrested for allegedly starting a quick-spreading California wildfire.

 Alexandra Souverneva is suspected of lighting a fire near where the Fawn Fire started, according to Cal Fire.